armanmirhossaini/DiffLLC/README.md

 #  Using this as my business website for Diff LLC
 A business website using node.js.
 Hosted on github pages.

 This repo is to be used to host and modify COLaB business website for a static webpage that displays current information on the development/stages of the application.
-Ill do the cleanup - lots of empty links and shit i never deleted

 Here are the notes needed for using the code I sent you: